 The recording can be audio-only, or even a video taken from any recording device or smart phone.
 It would be helpful to have a description and/or photo of your listening environment and location, if possible.

-If you submit your recording to me, I will post it here on the SWLing Post–and insure that the BBC World Service receives the post, too.
+If you submit your recording to me, I will post it here on the SWLing Post–and insure that the British Antarctic Survey receives the post, too.
 The recordings will be arranged by geographic location.

-I will (hopefully) be in the SWLing Post chat room during the broadcast.
-Please sign in and share your report!
+I’m sure there will be live reports in the SWLing Post chat room during the broadcast.
+Please sign in and share your report as well!